 Before we discuss how to choose what color roof you should have on your red brick house.
 It is important that you are aware of some of the best colors that you should be considering.
 This includes:

-Gray – Red bricks are seen as quite a warming color, therefore gray is a good cooling color to help balance your home’s exterior out.
-As a result, gray and red are a great contrast that work well together.
+Gray – Red bricks are seen as quite a warming color; therefore, gray is a good cooling color to help balance your home’s exterior.
+As a result, gray and red colors are a great contrast that works well together.

-In addition to that, you may want to consider light shades of gray, as this can have a cooling effect on your home in the warmer seasons.
+In addition to that, you may want to consider light shades of gray color, as this can have a cooling effect on your home in the warmer seasons.

-- Dark Blue or Green – A dark blue or green roof alongside a red brick will make an impact.
-Especially, as these are very contrasting colors, which are usual to see.
+- Dark Blue or Green – A dark blue or green color roof alongside a red brick will make an impact.
+Especially as these are very contrasting colors, which are usual to see.

-- Dark Brown – Dark brown roofs work really well with particular shades of red bricks.
+- Dark Brown – Dark brown color roofs work well with particular shades of red bricks.
 This is because it is a neutral color that works well with any color.
-Alongside that, red and brown are a classic pairing that you know will always work really well together.
+Alongside that, red and brown colors are a classic pairing that you know will always work well together.

 - Black – Black is another neutral color that works well with everything.
-Alongside that, red and black makes a statement, but black roofs aren’t always gray.
-It is known that black roofs can make our house warmer when it is hot.
+Alongside that, red and black make a statement, but black color roofs aren’t always cool.
+It is known that black roofs can make our house warmer when it is hot outside.

-When it comes to deciding what color roof to have on your house, you need to consider the color composition of the bricks.
+When it comes to deciding what color roof to have on your house, you need to consider the color composition of your bricks.

-The color composition generally refers to the different colors that you see on the bricks that make up your home.
-Red rick is a general term that is used when you see a majority of red colored bricks.
+The color composition generally refers to the different colors you see on the bricks that make up your home.
+Red brick is a general term that is used when you see a majority of red-colored bricks.

 Newer red bricks have a darker color than older red bricks.
-However, you may also notice other colors bricks, such as brown, tan, black and red to orange.
+However, you may also notice other brick colors, such as brown, tan, black, red, and orange.

-However, when it comes to choosing your roof color, you need to see how your home looks by the street view instead of close up.
+However, when it comes to choosing your roof color, you need to see how your home looks from the street view instead of close-up.